FlypMA/flyp-frontend/src/app/pages/checkout/README.md

 ---

-**Checkout & Subscription Pages - Complete payment and subscription management for the BetweenDeals M&A platform.**
+**Checkout & Subscription Pages - Complete payment and subscription management for the flyp M&A platform.**